-The program is comprised of ten core courses and two elective courses.
+Coursework is completed entirely online.
+The program is 44 credit hours which is comprised of ten core courses and two elective courses.
 Other than the clinical training hours, all coursework takes place online, making it easy to fit into a busy schedule.
-Learn more about the course work and requirements below.
+Learn more about the coursework and requirements below.

-Students complete at least 16 hours of clinical training.
+Students complete at least 1,280 hours of clinical training.

 Students receive clinical training at one or more affiliate hospitals, receiving instruction and participating in the performance of clinical PET, CT, and MR imaging.
 This includes patient care, administrative duties, radiopharmaceutical preparation, instrumentation quality control, and radiation safety.
 Students have the option to complete their clinical training at their place of employment.